- Catering to Multichannel Shoppers

 In the age of fast fashion and cheap everything, a good deal is nothing unusual.
 Certainly, lots of consumers are happy to participate in the race to the bottom, but multitudes are eager for something a little more satisfying.

 For brands, storytelling is both a sales tactic and a customer satisfaction tool.
-The buyer will be more satisfied with her purchase when she believes the recipient will love it and think well of her for buying it, and both she and the recipient will be more likely to talk about the gift, review it, and share it on social media.
+The buyer will be more satisfied with her purchase when she believes she's done something good, and she's more likely to talk about her purchase, review it, and share it on social media.

-Whether they have a local connection or a charitable purpose,gifts with meaning are a natural fit for this kind of storytelling, and they tie in perfectly with the low-stress approach to the holidays.
-For customers who want to skip the Black Friday battle for the last flat screen TV, thoughtful gifts that reflect social values are the ideal choice.
+Whether they have a local connection or a charitable purpose, purchases with meaning are a natural fit for this kind of storytelling, and they tie in perfectly with the low-stress approach to the ecommerce.
+For customers who want to skip the bidding war for the last flat screen TV, thoughtful purchases that reflect social values are much more desirable.

 If you're skeptical that consumers will take you up on this early-bird approach, you're not wrong—many of them just won't be able to make it happen, but that doesn't mean you can't give them a less stressful experience.

-While not every brand can offer concierge-level service for the 2016 holidays, you may be able to provide value with luxury add-ons or bundled services for last minute shoppers including chat support to help with gift selection, suggested stocking stuffers based on current cart contents, gift wrapping with holiday cards or tags, and overnight shipping.
+While not every brand can offer concierge-level service, you may be able to provide value with luxury add-ons or bundled services for last minute shoppers including chat support to help with product selection, suggested items based on current cart contents, gift wrapping with cards or tags, and overnight shipping.
 Think of it as the "we'll take care of it" package.

 4. Making Online Customer Service Equal In-Store Help

-Not every brand has luxury customers who will pay for the premium experience, but here's one thing all businesses can count on: it's 2016, and people expect the same level of on-demand customer service online that they get in stores.
-Ecommerce isn't the Wild West anymore—they're tackling holiday shopping around other responsibilities, and they need answers in real time.
+Not every brand has luxury customers who will pay for the premium experience, but here's one thing all businesses can count on: it's 2017, and people expect the same level of on-demand customer service online that they get in stores.
+Ecommerce isn't the Wild West anymore—their online shopping fits in between other responsibilities, and customers need answers in real time.